If you consistently shooting low left with a pistol as a right handed shooter. Here are few things to diagnose your

-- Focus on your breathing - Concentrate on your breathing technique for follow-up shots to reduce
+- Focus on your breathing - Concentrate on your breathing technique for follow-up shots to improve accuracy and shot group

 Misaligned Iron Sights

 Misaligned sight picture can definitely make a handgun shooting low.
 If iron sights are not aligned properly, please use a sight pusher to readjust the rear sight.

 Re-Zero Sights Correctly

-If you're shooting with a red dot sight, be sure to test and verify points of impact.
+If your handgun is shooting low with a red dot sight, be sure to test and verify points of impact on targets.

 Use a metered torque wrench to torque down the optic tight so it retains zero and not get loose over time.